PipedreamHQ/docs/docs/workflows/managing/README.md

 ## Sharing Workflows

-Since [workflows are public](/public-workflows/), you can simply copy the pipedream.com URL to your pipeline and share it with anyone:
+Since [workflows are public by default](/public-workflows/), you can simply copy the pipedream.com URL to your pipeline and share it with anyone:

 <div>
 <img alt="Workflow URL" src="./images/workflow-url.png">